• Skip to primary navigation

 Providers will look at these vitals and make clinical decisions based on them.
 They work under the assumption that the nurse would not enter them into the medical chart if they were not accurate.
 So, if your arterial line isn’t leveled correctly, or if your BP cuff is way too big or small, or if it’s no longer snuggly attached to the patient’s arm – they have no clue.
 Please, don’t mindlessly verify.
 Do your rounds, check your equipment, and make sure those vitals truly are accurate before signing off on them.

 Alright, this is a HUGE topic for cardiac nurses.
-Many feel they’ve got to take a comprehensive EKG review course before starting on the unit, have the information memorized, and then they’re competent to care for these patients.
+Many feel they’ve got to take a comprehensive EKG review course before starting on the unit and have the information memorized.
+Only then do they feel they are competent to care for these patients.

 However, the reality is that a lot of the information from these highly technical EKG courses are tough to retain and recall at the moment when your patient has flipped into a new rhythm and you’ve got to respond appropriately very quickly.